ampl/gsl/doc/statistics.rst

          kurtosis = ((1/N) \sum ((x_i - mean)/sd)^4) - 3

-   This function is useful if you have already computed the mean and standard deviation of *data* and want to avoid recomputing them.
+   This function is useful if you have already computed the mean and standard deviation of :data:`data` and want to avoid recomputing them.

 Autocorrelation
 ===============

 .. function:: double gsl_stats_lag1_autocorrelation (const double data[], const size_t stride, const size_t n)

-   This function computes the lag-1 autocorrelation of the dataset *data*.
+   This function computes the lag-1 autocorrelation of the dataset :data:`data`.

    .. only:: not texinfo